CPMpy/cpmpy/docs/how_to_debug.md

 Try printing the expression `print(e)` or subexpressions, and check that the output matches what you wish to express.
 Decompose the expression and try printing the individual components and their piecewice composition to see what works and when it starts to break.

-If you don't find it, report it on the CPMpy github Issues page and we'll help you (and maybe even extend the above list of quirks).
+If you don't find it, report it on the CPMpy GitHub Issues page and we'll help you (and maybe even extend the above list of quirks).

 ## Debugging a `solve()` error